First, we need to be able to read in input. From the examples in the

 can create variables for each one of them.
 For every character we read

-in, we use a series of if
+in, we use a series of if-statements that check if the

 character happens to be a blank, tab, or newline, in which case we